IsuruFerna/BE_Django-FoodRecipes/README.md

 It's a Food Recipe application currently developing for education purposes

 ### IMPORTANT!!!

-make sure to import categories first and then meals.
-Otherwise, meals can't make relations with categories, so meals will not saved in DB
+make sure to import users and categories first and then meals.
+Otherwise, meals can't make relations with categories, so meals will be not saved in DB

+## Import fake users

+`python manage.py import_users`

 ## Import categories data from an Open-Source API